iclr-blogposts/2026/_posts/2026-04-27-the-evolution-of-flashattention-via-io-awareness-and-hardware-optimization.md

 FlashAttention addresses the dual challenges of speed and memory consumption in transformers, especially on long sequences, by rethinking attention algorithms through the lens of GPU memory hierarchy awareness.
 The key insight is minimizing data movement between high-bandwidth memory (HBM) and on-chip SRAM.

-{% include figure.liquid path="assets/img/2026-04-27-The Evolution of FlashAttention via IO-Awareness and Hardware Optimization/Figure_3.png" class="img-fluid rounded z-depth-1" caption="Standard execution loads data from HBM for every step.
+{% include figure.liquid path="assets/img/2026-04-27-the-evolution-of-flashattention-via-io-awareness-and-hardware-optimization/Figure_3.png" class="img-fluid rounded z-depth-1" caption="Standard execution loads data from HBM for every step.
 Kernel fusion and tiling keep data in fast memory longer, reducing memory traffic and improving throughput." %}

 FlashAttention v1, published at Neural Information Processing Systems 2022 by Tri Dao and collaborators, introduced two key innovations: **tiled** attention that processes blocks of queries, keys, and values entirely in SRAM, and an **online softmax algorithm** that computes exact softmax incrementally without materializing the full attention matrix.